MTrevoux/Petroleum-Engineer-Toolbox/README.md

 Example:
 ````
-p = pressure(14.5,'psi') # the builder consider the value in gage 'g' you can also write
+p = pressure(14.5,'psi') # the builder consider the value in gage 'g' if not specified, you can also write:
 p = pressure(14.5,'psi','g')

 p.psia